-I spend more time looking at the ground than most people.
-A chronic foot condition requires that I be careful with every step.
-The slightest surface irregularity can effect my gait.
+I invest more time looking at the ground than most people.
+Much of my life is spent on crutches due to a chronic foot condition requiring that I be careful with every step.

-As I strolled though Freiburg, I sometimes noticed shiny, brass plaques embedded permanently into the cobblestones in the doorways of many buildings.
+As I moved though Freiburg, I found dozens of small, shiny brass plaques embedded permanently into the cobblestones in the doorways of some buildings.
 Each is engraved with a person’s name, most often of Jewish descent.

 I don’t read German.
 My son, however, is fluent.
-He explained that each brass plaque remembers a person pulled from their home to be deported to a concentration camp.
-Other details are provided on each plaque: their year of birth, the year they were sent to a concentration camp, the name of the camp and, if they were exterminated, the year of their death.
+He explained that each plaque remembers a person pulled from their home to be deported to a concentration camp.
+Other details are provided: their year of birth, the year they were sent to a concentration camp, the name of the camp and, if they were exterminated, the year of their death.

 Death in the abstract

 Seventeen years has gotten shorter over the course of writing this essay.
 Hopefully, in that time, I’ve communicated the beauty of Freiburg.
-I’m sure it was just as beautiful in 1942.
+I’m sure the city was just as beautiful in 1942.

-As I stood over two plaques, then looked up and around at the beautiful neighborhood, I was struck by the technicolor — the living color — of reality .
-The day these people were pulled from their homes was, perhaps, as colorful and beautiful as my day.
-That day, the Bächle cooled the city like they had every other day for hundreds of years.
+I stood over two plaques, then looked up and around at the neighborhood.
+The technicolor — the living color — of a common day was more evident than just minutes before.
+The day the people whose names on each plaque were pulled from their homes was, perhaps, as colorful and beautiful a day.
+That day, the bächle cooled the city like they had every other day for hundreds of years.
 Some people bought bread and shoes and watched their children play.

-It’s possible to sit on the sidewalk now, on a small street like the one shown above, and listen to the water move through.
-It’s possible, I believe, to sit with your feet in the Bächle and let the cool water wash over.
-It’s possible to close your eyes and wonder.
+It’s possible to sit on the sidewalk, on a small street like the one shown above, and listen to the water move through.
+It’s possible to sit with your feet in the bächle and let the cool water wash over, without fear.